YancyLi1117/My_Tiny_Projects/README.md

 # My_Tiny_Projects
 hello!
-this is a rookie programmer,
+i am a rookie programmer,
-hoping to make progress with you!
+this is my review of ML and DM, hope to make progress with you~